XardasLord/Design-Patterns/README.md

     - With associated performance implications

 ## Template Method
-*Allows us to define the 'skeleton' of the algorithm, with concrete implementations defined in subclasses*
+*Allows us to define the 'skeleton' of the algorithm, with concrete implementations defined in subclasses.*
 - Algorithm can be decomposed into commont parts + specifics
 - Strategy pattern does this throught composition
   - High-level algorithm uses an interface